nicholflowers/Research-Design-Empathy-and-Racism-during-Childbirth/README.md

 ## 🏁 Outcome

-The deliverable is the design itself, an argument that this research should be undertaken, backed by a study rigorous enough to produce defensible evidence if run.
-It contributes a measurable definition of empathy, a sampling strategy that controls for socioeconomic confounding, plus validity safeguards engineered to let the eventual findings hold up under scrutiny.
+What this design produces is a hard question made answerable.
+Empathy during labor sounds like something you can only feel, never measure.
+The proposal turns it into observable behaviors a survey can score and an interview can illuminate, draws a sample where race can be compared without income muddying the picture and builds in the checks that let the conclusions survive scrutiny.
+The study is ready to run.

-The point was never empathy for its own sake.
+The reason to run it is not empathy for its own sake.
 Empathy is the lever.
 A clinician who recognizes and responds to a laboring woman's pain manages that pain better.
 In a setting where Black women die from pregnancy-related causes at roughly three times the rate of white women, how staff respond in the moment is not a courtesy.
 It is tied to suffering, trust and outcomes.
 A hospital that can see where empathy breaks down by race can fix it through training and protocol.
 That is what makes this study worth running and its findings worth acting on.